 - d.
 Swing voltages: Differential signal 800mV, Common-mode signal 360mV - e.
-DC level of the output single-ended signal: V{TERM} 540mV - 3.
-Set the clock jitter frequency to 10MHz and the data jitter frequency to 500KHz.
+DC level of the output single-ended signal: V{TERM} 540mV

+- 3. Set the clock jitter frequency to 10MHz and the data jitter frequency to 500KHz.
 Inject clock jitter and data jitter to the TP1 maximum amount specified in MHL Spec for the given clock frequency. - 4.
 Adjust the differential signal swing to get the marginal eye diagram specified in MHL Spec. - 5.
 Generate MHL signals with Cable emulator effects using the innovative Direct Synthesis capability of AWG7122C. - 6.
-Connect the equipment as shown in MHL Input Signal DC Voltage Level Test (see page 169) with the CBus Source board connected to the Tektronix fixture CBus and VBus ports. - 7.
-Turn on the DUT and enable MHL mode through Device Discovery and CBus Information Exchange with the CBus Source board.

-- 8. Examine the output of the Sink through the display image. - 9.
+Connect the equipment as shown in MHL Input Signal DC Voltage Level Test (see page 188) with the CBus Source board connected to the Tektronix fixture CBus and VBus ports. - 7.
+Turn on the DUT and enable MHL mode through Device Discovery and CBus Information Exchange with the CBus Source board. - 8.
+Examine the output of the Sink through the display image. - 9.
 Record error on the display if any for the given V{TERM} , clock frequency, jitter frequency and clock edge location. - 10.
 Change the common-mode clock edge location by $0.1T{bit}$ step with respect the differential data edge for 10 times. - 11.
 Examine the display at each step and record error on the display if any for the given V{TERM} , clock frequency, jitter frequency and clock edge location. - 12.
 Repeat the above steps 4-11 for clock jitter frequency 7MHz and data jitter frequency 1MHz. - 13.
 Repeat the above steps 2-12 for the minimum resolution supported by the DUT. - 14.
 If there is no error on the display in all recorded results, then PASS.
-Otherwise FAIL.
+Otherwise FAIL. - 15.
+Perform steps 4 to 13 for the given resolution without effect of cable emulator on generated TP2 signal.
+(This step is applicable only for CTS 1.3 /2.1)

-4.1.1.8: Jitter Tolerance Test in Packed Pixel Mode
+4.1.1.8: Jitter Tolerance Test in Packed Pixel Mode (CTS 2.0 and CTS 1.3/2.1)